newrelic/newrelic_mysql_java_plugin/README.md

 **Note:** The MySQL Plugin includes the [Connector/J JDBC Driver](http://dev.mysql.com/usingmysql/java/) and it does not need to be installed separately.

+## Installation

+The MySQL plugin can be [installed manually](#download) or automatically with [Chef](http://www.getchef.com) and [Puppet](http://puppetlabs.com).
+For Chef and Puppet support see the New Relic plugin's [Chef Cookbook](http://community.opscode.com/cookbooks/newrelic_plugins) and [Puppet Module](https://forge.puppetlabs.com/newrelic/newrelic_plugins).

+Additional information on using Chef and Puppet with New Relic is available in New Relic's [documentation](https://docs.newrelic.com/docs/plugins/plugin-installation-with-chef-and-puppet).

 ## Download
 Download and unpack the [New Relic plugin for MySQL from Plugin Central](https://rpm.newrelic.com/extensions/com.newrelic.plugins.mysql.instance)